Lipoedema Management

 To obtain a diagnosis please visit your GP and contact a Lymphoedema therapist in your area.
 Lymphoedema NZ

-• Intermittent compression pneumatic pump (IPC) - use in clinic or purchase your own from the Lymph Clinic for daily use at home.
+- Sequential intermittent pneumatic compression (SIPC) - used in clinic or purchase your own from the Lymph Clinic for daily use at home.

 ~ If diagnosis is lipo-lymphoedema then a reduction phase with compression bandaging will be recommended initially to decrease the size of the limb.
 Please see Lymphoedema Management